100 Notable alumni of

 -

-Alwin Lopez Jarreau was an American singer and songwriter.
+Alwin Lopez Jarreau was an American singer.
 His 1981 album Breakin' Away spent two years on the Billboard 200 and is considered one of the finest examples of the Los Angeles pop and R&B sound.
 The album won Jarreau the 1982 Grammy for Best Male Pop Vocal Performance.
 In all, he won ten Grammy Awards and was nominated 19 other times during his career.

 -